iStock 914636406 2

 • Never use a facemask with nitrous oxide and don’t use it in an enclosed space, like a car

-• Reduce your risk of injury from falling over by sitting or lying down
+• Reduce your risk of injury from falling over by sitting or lying down.
+Use in a safe space away from dangers and never use NOS while driving or operating machinery.

 • Take a break between each charger or balloon, and take breaks between sessions.
-We’d recommend not using nitrous oxide every day
+Using nitrous oxide every day increases your risk of experiencing problems.

 • Don’t use automotive grade nitrous oxide as this can contain other substances that are harmful